-No student shall give or receive any assistance not authorized by the instructor in the preparation of any assignment, report or examination to be submitted as a requirement for academic credit.
-Cheating and plagiarism are grounds for dismissal.
-Disposition of cases involving alleged cheating and/or plagiarism is the initial responsibility of the instructor involved.
-During clinical qualifying evaluations, instances of cheating and plagiarism will be discussed by the faculty.
+Academic dishonesty is grounds for dismissal.
+Disposition of cases involving alleged academic dishonesty is the initial responsibility of the instructor involved.
+During student qualifying evaluations, instances of academic dishonesty will be discussed by the faculty.
 Appeal of the decision by the PSI instructor to impose sanction may be made to the Academic Affairs Committee.
 If this resolution is unsatisfactory to one of the parties involved, further appeal may be made to the President.